Save 15% on your first auto-ship purchase. Enter SAVE15 at checkout.

 • Prolapse: The third eyelid is visible

 It's vital to keep your kitten's face and eyes clean.
-Bacterial and viral infections are common and can damage eyesight—routinely grooming your kitten will reduce the risk of them.
+Bacterial and viral infections are common and can damage eyesight—routinely grooming your kitten reduces the risk of them.
 Kitten eye care involves washing your kitten's face gently with a soft cloth and warm, clean water.
 Wipe the eyes from the nose outward.
 Be careful not to force their eyes to open.
 They must open naturally.

 When to seek professional help: